openshift/openshift-origin-design/designs/administrator/future-openshift/bulk-actions/index.md

 ### Infinite scrolling
 If a list view does not contain pagination and includes infinite scrolling, when the user uses the bulk selector to select all items, the max number of 200 items will be selected.
-Following interactions would match what is explained in [Item limits](#Item-limits)
+Following interactions match the explanation above in [Item limits](#Item-limits).
 ![infinite-scrolling-all-selected](img/infinite-scrolling-all-selected.png)

 The user has the option to select the items within the page by selecting the bulk selector dropdown, and choosing that item.